How Many Eggs Are in a Dozen? A Deep Dive into Dozens and Egg-onomics

 The History of the Dozen: A Cultural Counting System

 This system's influence can be seen in various aspects of our lives.
-The division of a clock into twelve hours, the twelve months in a year, and even the twelve inches in a foot all reflect the enduring legacy of the Babylonian sexagesimal system and the inherent practicality of the number twelve.
+But the division of a clock into twelve hours, the twelve months in a year, and even the twelve inches in a foot all reflect the enduring legacy of the Babylonian sexagesimal system and the inherent practicality of the number twelve.
 The adoption of the dozen as a standard unit for counting eggs is simply a continuation of this long-standing tradition.

 Beyond Eggs: The Dozen's Many Applications